ChuseCubr/desalgo-finals/README.md

 Download the source code with the green button above and extract the zip file.

-Edit `schedule\schedule.csv` to your needs.
+Edit `schedule\schedule.csv` and `reminders\reminders.csv` to your needs.
 By default, it's read as ISO weeks (Sunday first day of the week).
 To change this, please see the [configuration section](https://github.com/ChuseCubr/desalgo-finals#configuration).

 ## Configuration